Organ music of Johann Sebastian Bach

 Haberman’s 22-year social services career included 16 years at Community Action Partnership, Coeur d’Alene.
 In May 2022, he retired from Aging and Long Term Care of Eastern Washington, Spokane, where he served as planning and resource director.
 He serves on the Board of Officers for the AGO Spokane chapter as treasurer and in areas of program and nominating.

-Jonathan Truong began his music studies with piano at the age of six, thanks to the encouragement of his parents.
-He has since enjoyed a number of musical pursuits.
+Jonathan Truong, CAGO, began his music studies with piano at the age of six, thanks to the encouragement of his parents.
+Truong is professionally certified as a Colleague of the American Guild of Organists.
+He has enjoyed numerous musical pursuits.
 Truong served as accompanist and bass singer with the Tehachapi Symphonic Chorus, and performed as a cellist in the Antelope Valley Symphony Orchestra and the Tehachapi Symphony Orchestra.

-Truong holds the Service Playing Certificate from the American Guild of Organists.
 In his free time, he enjoys listening to music, drinking tea, messing around on the ukulele, and kendama.
+All glory be to God!

 Street Team Assets